bbauska/Coursera-Bootstrap/readme.md

 With this, let me save the changes.

-Let\'s see how this thing works.
+Let&apos;s see how this thing works.

 Now, going to the prompt if I type, grunt and build, you will see that it will first do the clean, then to do the copy and do the imagemin